-Here’s a special occasion dish—special because it has much more oil than many of my recipes, though I’ve included low-fat notes.
+Here’s a special occasion vegan dish.
 It’s very easy to make and has a somewhat “cheesy” quality from the nutritional yeast.
 Yum!

 Vegan Potatoes Gratin

-2 tablespoons olive oil (for lower fat, use stock)
+3 tablespoons olive oil (for less fat, use low fat vegetable stock)

 8 cloves garlic, minced